OarisHunter/JamBot/README.txt

     - Clear Queue.
     - Search YouTube for a song.
     - Play YouTube Playlists.
-    - Server independant, changeable prefixes.
+    - Server independent, changeable prefixes.
-    - Server independant song queues.
+    - Server independent song queues.
+    - Embed messages for "Now Playing", "Added to Queue", and displaying the Queue.

 ------------------------------------------------------------------------------------------------------------------------